Where did you grow up? Go to school?

 I was originally on the Board in the early 2000’s.
 I asked for a second opportunity to be on the Board again because I want to ensure that the Foundation is able to continue to meet the needs of our changing community.
 Howard County needs a Foundation and it is essential that our Foundation is able to meet its challenges into the future.

 When did you start giving to issues that are important to you?

-What are two or three areas of interest or non-profits that you give to?
+What are 2-3 areas of interest or non-profits that you give to?

 What advice do you have for those interested in giving back?

 Get involved.
 Understand that there are many people who look to find their place in this world and give back.
 If you have the desire, you need to be with like-minded people who find purpose in expressing their humanity.
 Of all the things I do, the missions of the non-profit, charitable organizations in this community are by far the most challenging.